 “But the Lord is in his holy temple; let all the earth keep silence before him.”

 We end this complete version without adding further comments, as it is well known that in all these words their meaning can have many interpretations.
 We want you to be able to draw your own conclusions and be fulfilled by them.

-Habakkuk 2 with explanation and reflection
+Habakkuk 2, meaning and reflection

 This is a fragment that we wanted to analyze separately, because it contains a very powerful message applicable to any person of faith and good will.